 With the growth of motor transport wooden posts were set up on the corners of unlit country roads, painted white or (more commonly) in black and white horizontal stripes (these are discussed below), but the increasing use of tarred macadam road surfaces made it possible to add markings in white (concrete based) paint on the road surface.

-Parking meters appeared on British town streets in large numbers during the early 1960s, it was 1961 before they reached Manchester.
-The standard spacing for these was 20ft (about 6m).
-Traffic wardens first appeared in London in 1958 to patrol the parking meters.
-As the meters were adopted by other cities traffic warden forces were set up to patrol them.
-Initially operated as a branch of the police the wardens wore standard police uniform but with a distinctive yellow band around their hat (below left), the wardens changed to local authority control (below right) in the first years of the 21st century.
+Parking meters appeared on British streets in the early 1960s, the standard spacing for these was 20ft (about 6m).
+To keep an eye on people using them 'traffic wardens' were introduced, initially operated as a branch of the police these changed to local authority control in the first years of the 21st century.

 Fig ___ Parking meter and traffic wardens

 Yellow 'no waiting' markings (in the form of single or double yellow lines on the side of the roads) appeared in London in 1958 along with the first trial parking meters (parking meters had been invented in America in 1933).
 Where parking meters are installed a single yellow line is used.
 Traffic wardens appeared in London in 1958 to patrol the parking meters.
 As the meters were adopted by other cities traffic warden forces were set up to patrol them, this was not a rapid process however, it was 1961 before they reached Manchester.